Six to eight weeks.

 The strongest market positions are built around a problem, not a product.
 We identify the problem your company should own - one that buyers already feel, and that no competitor has claimed first.

-Name the space
+Name the category

-Build the story and the buyer path
+Build the narrative and the buyer path

 Once the problem and position are clear, we build the narrative around them - and map who should hear it first, with what argument, and in what order.
 This is not messaging.
 It is the logic every sales and marketing conversation should follow.